pncit/hub/README.md

 ```
 .\Get-HubFunctions.ps1
 ```
-that runs Get-HubFunctions.ps1, which downloads `hubFunctions.zip`, processes the contents, and makes all of the functions available to the Component
+that runs Get-HubFunctions.ps1, which downloads `hubFunctions.zip`, processes the contents, and makes all of the functions available to the Component.
 ## Deployment
 See our [Installation Instructions](https://github.com/pncit/hub/blob/master/docs/installationInstructions.md)
 ## Repo Structure